rabex028/Mock-Point-of-Sales-System/README.md

 # Cash Register User Manual

-For technical details, please view the administrator section.
+For technical details of this application please view the administrator section down below.

 Before you are able to operate the register, please make sure you have contacted a manager about putting your credentials into the system.
 In case the program